FridayMarch26th/FridayMarch26th.github.io/_pages/about.md

 subtitle: In a nutshell?
 I REALLY like computer graphics. :)
 ---

-I can't stress that enough.
+In a nutshell?
+I REALLY like computer graphics. :)

-I'm a generalist graphics bod with over fifteen year's experience covering a wide base of different disciplines and working for a large assortment of companies including LG, Intel, AMD, Innocent Drinks, and Samsung.
+I'm a generalist graphics bod with over fifteen years' experience covering a wide base of different disciplines and working for a large assortment of companies including LG, Intel, AMD, Innocent Drinks, and Samsung.

 Around four years ago I decided to focus on my principle area of interest - 3D, and a wee while ago I decided to jump from a long stint at a single studio to a freelance career.